Part 1. Parsing redirections (60 points)

 In the Unquoted state, if the next input character is whitespace, then this behaves similar to the | case except you don’t push a Pipe token.

-In the Unquoted state, if the next input character is a < or a >, then based on the redirection state, you need to (1), insert a new Word token, (2) insert a new Redirect* token, or (3) change the redirection state from RedirectionState::Output(num) to RedirectionState::Append(num).
+In the Unquoted state, if the next input character is a < or a >, then based on the redirection state, you need to do one of the following:

 The third option occurs when the redirection state is RedirectionState::Output(num) and the current word is empty.
 For example, when parsing input 3>>foo, the first > changes the redirection state to Output(3) and the state to Unquoted.
 The second > changes the redirection state to Append(3).